Augmentedjs/augmented/README.md

 ## Service

-Also a **Service** extension adds additional features based around backend and Ajax features.
+Also a **Service** extension adds additional features based around backend and Ajax.

-This extension module adds:
+This extension module in currently a work in progress.

-* Mock service for Ajax calls
+Planned features include:
+* Spark support
+* MicroService capability
+* MicroESB